 - If new evidence has been discovered to your attorney

 - When the results of tests come in

 - If you have potentially violated the terms of your release

 While these are not the only reasons your criminal attorney will contact you, they are some of the most common reasons.
 You might also find that it is easier, and quicker, to get in touch was your attorney’s assistant or paralegal for less important matters because your attorney will also spend a good portion of time in court.

 The bottom line is that this is generally one of those cases where “no news is good news” because it means your attorney is working on your case.
 The only time you should get concerned is if you need to speak to your attorney and you cannot get through nor have you received a return call.

 Trusted Nebraska Criminal Defense Attorney – Contact Us Now

-If you have been charged with a criminal offense in the State of Nebraska it is certainly in your best interest to consult with an experienced Nebraska criminal defense lawyer right away.
+If you are currently facing criminal charges in Nebraska, it is certainly in your best interest to consult with an experienced Nebraska criminal defense attorney right away.
 In Nebraska contact Petersen Criminal Defense Law 24 hours a day at 402-509-8070 to discuss your case with an experienced criminal defense attorney.